Free Health Care,

 When Medicare began in 1965, our economy was only 1/4th the size and strength it is today.
 The plan was to expand Medicare to include all children, then eventually everybody.

 Now Republicans pretend they want to “save” Medicare by raising the age to qualify and by turning it into cash vouchers, forcing everyone to buy private insurance.
-This would allow the superrich can invest in their stocks, charge fees and commissions, and speculate with the money on Wall Street.
+This would allow the superrich to invest in their stocks, charge fees and commissions, and speculate with the money on Wall Street.

 This would only destroy Medicare and make health care more expensive.
 Before Medicare, we saw how many seniors and those with disabilities couldn’t get health insurance at all at any price and those who managed to find it paid extremely high rates.